vipoo/SuperMFLib/docs/sreadme.txt

 public domain.
 Use them as you like.
 Every one of these samples needs the MediaFoundation library which is not included in this package.
 Get the latest version of the library from the SourceForge website.

+These samples have been updated to work with the v2.0 library.

 The people who wrote these samples usually hang out in http://sourceforge.net/forum/forum.php?forum_id=711229.
 If you have questions,